sharadregoti/tyk-docs/tyk-docs/content/tyk-dashboard-api/org/opa.md

 This endpoint returns by defaul the initial set of OPA rules defined in your Tyk Dashboard, which are located in [schema/dashboard.rego]({{< ref "tyk-dashboard/opa-rules" >}}) (accessible in Self-Managed installations).

-Once you update the rules via the API, the OPA rules will be stored at the organisation level.
+Once you update the rules via the API, the OPA rules will be stored at the organization level.

 | **Property** | **Description**       |
 | ------------ | --------------------- |